 The ‘Financial Matters’ page on the RUG website provides a brief overview of matters such as study costs.

 Your study programme must be approved before you can round off your Bachelor’s or Master’s degree programme.
 You will have to do this yourself!
 You apply for approval via ProgRESS WWW.
 More detailed information can be found on the Student Portal: approval of Bachelor programme, approval of Master programme.

 Course and exam registration

-(see Part A of the Student Handbook)
+(see the Student Handbook)